BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 az group delete -n ReplaceWith_PoCResourceGroupName -y
 ```

-> Note: If you created your Azure SQL Database in another resource group and you no longer need it, you can use the Microsoft Azure Portal to delete it.
+> Note: If you created your Azure SQL Database in another resource group and you no longer need it, you can use the Azure portal to delete it.

 The team member leading the PoC project uses Microsoft Windows as her workstation, and wants to retain the secrets file from Kubernetes but wants to remove it from the system as the active location.
 She simply copies the file to a *config.old" text file and then deletes it: